Boomalli Aboriginal Artists Co-operative

 About Boomalli Aboriginal Artists Co-operative

-Boomalli in Leichhardt: NSW's longest-running Aboriginal-run arts space
+Boomalli Aboriginal Artists Co-operative in Leichhardt: NSW's longest-running Aboriginal-run arts space

 Contemporary Aboriginal art across diverse mediums and perspectives

-The gallery's artists represent the diversity of urban and regional Aboriginal creative voices, reflecting the heterogeneity that the 1987 founding members fought to establish.
-By championing photographers, painters, sculptors and mixed-media artists, Boomalli challenges outdated perceptions of Aboriginal art as a singular, tradition-bound category.
-Instead, the space affirms that NSW Aboriginal and Torres Strait Islander creators are engaged in complex conversations with contemporary art movements, materials and conceptual frameworks—working at the cutting edge of Australian and international artistic discourse.
+The artists here come from urban and regional backgrounds, reflecting the diversity that the founding members in 1987 set out to support.
+By showing photographers, painters, sculptors and mixed-media practitioners side by side, Boomalli pushes back against the idea of Aboriginal art as one static, tradition-focused thing.
+NSW Aboriginal and Torres Strait Islander artists are engaged in serious conversations with contemporary movements, materials and conceptual ideas.
+They're working at the sharp end of Australian and international art, not apart from it.

 Rotating exhibitions and community engagement